okta/okta.github.io/_source/quickstart/widget/default-example.md

 The [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget) is a JavaScript widget that allows you to customize the Okta Sign-In experience by hosting it on your own page.
 This guide will walk you through integrating the Sign-In Widget into your custom front-end application by performing these steps:

-1. Add and configure an OpenID Connect Client in Okta
+* Add and configure an OpenID Connect Client in Okta
-2. Add the Sign-In Widget assets to your project.
+* Add the Sign-In Widget assets to your project
-3. Configure the Sign-In Widget.
+* Configure the Sign-In Widget
-4. Use the Access Token to authenticate requests.
+* Use the Access Token to authenticate requests

 At the end of this section can choose your server type to learn more about post-authentication workflows, such as using the access tokens (obtained by the Sign-in Widget) to authenticate requests to your server.